usgin/wfs-index/readme.md

 ### Writing mapping functions

 Starter mapping functions are included in the `maps` directory.
-See these for examples of how to write mapping functions for defining what gets indexed.
-More to come...
+See [the thermal springs example](https://rawgithub.com/usgin/wfs-index/master/docs/thermalSprings.html) for an introduction to how to write these functions.